 Let's Make Something Great Together.

-A general contractor, also known as a main contractor or prime contractor, offers a wide range of services primarily associated with the commercial construction industry.
+A general contractor, also known as a main contractor or prime contractor, offers a wide range of general contracting services primarily associated with the commercial construction industry.
 Home renovation services from a general contractor can sometimes be similar, but it is important to note the differences, especially when it comes to code and finishes.
-General contracting services, especially from general contractors in commercial, industrial or retail construction are very different to general contractors that specialize in home renovations.
+General contracting services, especially from general contractors in commercial, industrial or retail construction projects are very different to general contractors that specialize in home renovation projects.

 Here are some services that commercial general contractors typically provide: